DineshDK672/Resto_billing/README.md

 The application uses file handling for storing data instead of a database and SQL.
 The application can Create a new bill and view an existing bill.
 It can also view the current Menu and edit the same.

+**To run application**
+Create a new project in your IDE and copy paste the programs and save the files with the class names as the file names.